tranleanh/Perceptron-Backpropagation/README.md

 # Basic-Perceptron
-This repo includes C++ Sources of Delta Rule and Perceptron Training Algorithm to deal with the And/Or Gate Problem using Single-Layer Perceptron.
+This repo includes C++ Sources of Delta Rule and Perceptron Training Algorithm to deal with the And/Or Gate Problem and a Basic Classification Problem using Single-Layer Perceptron.

 run the programs (in terminal):